Oreko/Kouyou/README.md

 The name was meant to be something poetic following the naming scheme behind Kareha (枯葉), Futaba (双葉), and Wakaba (若葉) with Kouyou (紅葉), but I've honestly forgotten all the reasoning I had behind the name and reverse engineering it seems forced at the moment.

 I have more things I want to change, refactor, or add than I can count.

+The reason I'm publishing this now is two fold:
+1. Maybe someone else can find some use in this.
+I doubt it, but better to have it out there than languishing in my VM.
+2. I was worried about losing the code since everything was in a local repo on my VM.

 ## Important note!!!!!
 **There are also most likely some huge security holes since I haven't spent the time looking for them yet.
 I would suggest performing an audit of your own before turning this into a public-facing instance.**